The Virtual Petrified Wood Museum. Dedicated to the Exhibition and Educational Study of Permineralized Plant Material

 The ferns in this family have rhizomes that grow upright and produce closely spaced fronds (leaves).
 The stem is composed of persistent leaf bases and rootlets (Tidwell, 1998).
 It is the wonderful pattern of leaf traces, petiole cross-sections and rootlets surrounding a central stele (pith, xylem and phloem) in the permineralized stem, which attracts the interest of the fossil wood collector.
 The typical anatomy of the osmundaceous stem in cross-section starts with a centralized pith surrounded by a circle of horseshoe-shaped xylem strands.
 Phloem tissue is just outside the central xylem and may be just inside as well in some species.
 A mantle of material surrounds this central stele that is composed of leaf shoots that contain c-shaped xylem strands.
 As one moves outwards from the center a ring of supportive tissue surrounds the C-shaped xylem, denoting cross-sections of fronds petioles.
 Some of these petioles are outlined with stipular wings.

 Mr. B.P.
 Srivastava first described Pentoxylon, found in Jurassic deposits of India in 1935, (Dernbach, 1996).
 Srivastava was a promising young paleobotanist who had the work of describing the Pentoxyleae family entrusted to him.
 Tragically, he died before he could complete this important work.
 Birbal Sahni, Drs.
 A.R.
 Rao and R.V Sitholey revised Srivastava’s unfinished manuscript, notes, and illustrations, so that the posthumous paper of 1945 could be published in Srivastava’s own name (Halle, ).
 The name reflects the structure of the stem as can be seen in cross-section.
 The wood is not made of a single mass, but of 5 or more petal-shaped masses each with their own growth zones.
 The Pentoxylon out of India is never bigger than a couple of inches.
-Pentoxylon-like wood can be found in the Jurassic deposits of Queensland Australia.
+Paleobotanists and collectors have noted that pentoxylon-like wood can be found in the Jurassic deposits of Queensland Australia.
 Petal-shaped vascular segments make up the center of the stem as in Pentoxylon.
 As one moves out from the center the vascular segments seem to multiple outwards creating a wave-like pattern (Daniels and Dayvault, 2006).
-Some speculate that this Pentoxylon-like wood is an arborescent seed fern.
+Many collectors speculated that this Pentoxylon-like wood was an arborescent seed fern, which has been confirmed by recent work.

 From the fossil and geologic evidence we may surmise that many forested areas of the Jurassic had arborescent gymnosperms and tree ferns as a lower canopy with large fern families, such as Osmundaceae, making up the ground cover.
 These gymnosperm/fern forests grew in humid areas (Kenrick and Davis, 2004).